 Encourage urban agriculture, including urban farms and community gardens with collectively shared and managed plots, and demonstration and educational gardens operated by community organizations and educational institutions.
-Allow associated limited on-site sales, processing facilities, and complementary agricultural activities when compatible with adjacent uses.
+Allow associated, limited on-site sales, processing of value-added products, and complementary agricultural activities when compatible with adjacent uses.

-Support programs that increase the availability of recycled water for urban agriculture and landscaping through self-fill stations and similar facilities.
+Support programs administered by water or wastewater service providers that increase the availability of recycled water for urban agriculture and landscaping through self-fill stations and similar facilities